 - Whisk the flour, baking soda, and salt in a bowl and set aside.

 - Using bowl for mixer fitted with paddle attachment, beat the butter and sugars until creamy and light in color - about 3 minutes.

 - Add in the peanut butter and vanilla beat until smooth.

 - Add in the flour mixture and beat until just combined.

 - Divide the dough into thirds.
 Evenly spread 2/3 of dough into pan.
-Use you hands to press dough in pan.
+Use your hands or spatula to press dough into pan.

 - Spread the jelly or jam evenly on top.